beberlei/composer-monorepo-plugin/README.md

 10-20 components or worse, have massively out of date components and many different versions everywhere.

-Then every of your own components contains a `fiddle.json` using almost the same syntax as Composer:
+Then every of your own components contains a `fiddler.json` using almost the same syntax as Composer:

     {
-        "name": "my-component",
         "deps": [
             "components/Foo"
             "vendor/symfony/symfony"